adamantine-sim/adamantine/doc/examples/hour_glass.md

 At the end of simulation, we have 3932 degrees of freedom.
 We now spend the majority of the computation time in `evaluate_thermal_physics`.
-We can compare the results when using two processors:
+We can compare the results when using two processors (`mpirun -np 2 ./adamantine -i HourGlass_AOP.info`):

 |Path                                                                 | Min time/rank | Max time/rank | Avg time/rank | Time % |
 |:--------------------------------------------------------------------|:-------------:|:-------------:|:-------------:|:------:|